 The allocation of PDO to PLC variables has now established the connection from the controller to the inputs and outputs of the terminals.
 The configuration can now be activated.
-First, the configuration can be verified activated via (or via "Actions" → "Activate Configuration...") to transfer the System Manager settings to the runtime system.
-Confirm the messages "Old configurations are overwritten!" and "Restart TwinCAT system in Run mode" with "OK".
+First, the configuration can be verified

 A few seconds later the real-time status RTime 0% is displayed at the bottom right in the System Manager.
 The PLC system can then be started as described below.